Contributing Gear Writer

 However, if you’re looking for a short that will also do well on land, a hybrid board short with more pockets might be your best bet.

-We took all this and more into account, loaded up our North Shore-based tester, Mike Bishop, with a boatload of boardies, and sent him out to surf, swim, hike, sport climb, run errands (and trails), and more in every pair of trunks included in this review (as well as plenty that didn’t make the cut) to give you this updated guide to the Best Board Shorts of 2024.
+We took all this and more into account, loaded up our North Shore-based tester, Mike Bishop, with a boatload of boardies, and sent him out to surf, swim, hike, sport climb, run errands (and trails), and more in every pair of trunks included in this review (as well as plenty that didn’t make the cut) to give you this updated guide to the Best Board Shorts.

 Tuck Barrel Board Shorts

-High performance board shorts should let you get as low as you need at a moment’s notice.
+High-performance board shorts should let you get as low as you need at a moment’s notice.
 Photo: Ella Boyd//The Inertia

 Best Board Shorts Buyer’s Guide